VegaGT/CS542SmartGrasp/README.md

 2. check the jupyter notebook client at localhost:8888 and Gazebo simulator at localhost:8080
 3. run the grasp command in jupyter notebook.
-4. run the prediction note book in jupyter notebook.
+4. run the prediction notebook in jupyter notebook.